 My dad was diagnosed with prostate cancer in 2001, a few months after my mom had a hysterectomy for uterine cancer.
-In 2007, my dad was diagnosed with a second (unrelated) cancer–something horrible called lyposarcoma with a 15 pound tumor in his abdomen.
+In 2007 at the age of 63, my dad was diagnosed with a second (unrelated) cancer–something horrible called lyposarcoma with a 15 pound tumor in his abdomen.
+He was given five years to live and made it 4 1/2.
 A month after my father died in 2011, my mother was diagnosed with breast cancer, her second (unrelated) cancer.
+She died in 2019 when it returned.

 How common was cancer in the past?
 If cancer is more common now than before it could be because: